kw7oe/kw7oe.github.io/content/posts/deploying-elixir-phoenix-release-to-production.md

 - Copy our environment variable files to remote machine.
 - Copy our release tarball to remote machine and extract it.
-- Stop the application by running `bin/appname stop`.
-- Check the process id of the running application by using `bin/appname pid`.
+- Check if the application is running  by checking the process id of the application with the  `bin/app pid` command.
 If the status code is not error, it means that the application is still running.
 - `$?` is the special variable in `bash` that indicate the status code of the previous command.
-In this example, it would be the `bin/appname pid` command.
+In this example, it would be the `bin/app pid` command.
-- After the application stop running _(which is after `bin/appname pid` return error, since the node is down)_, we start our new version application in daemon mode by running `bin/appname daemon`.
+- If the application is not running, we would start the application by running `bin/app daemon`, else we would just restart the application by running `bin/app restart`.
-- After starting our application, we continuously health check our application by using `bin/appname rpc`.
+- After (re)starting our application, we continuously health check our application by using `bin/app rpc`.
 Alternatively, you can also `curl` your health check endpoint.

 This is good enough if you have only one production server.
 If you have more than one, consider looping through and extract the code into function.

-### Side Note: Not the best way to health check:
+### Side Note: Not the best way to health check
 This is not the best way to health check your application.
 For the following
 reasons: